benjamincrozat/content/posts/php-enums.md

 That's exactly where Enumerations, or Enums, as they are often called, come to the rescue.

-Enumerations have been part of many programming languages for years.
+Enumerations have been part of many programming languages for years and I was so envious!

 They allow you to define a type that is restricted to a specific set of values, enhancing both clarity and safety.